-Trains have been around for hundreds of years and were one of the main economic growth drivers for the state of Pennsylvania for a very long time.
-They are still in use today, though we know you may not think about them on a regular basis.
+In 1827, the Baltimore & Ohio Railroad became the first railway in the United States chartered to transport passengers and freight.
+Freight trains were frequently used by the coal and steel industries and were one of the main economic growth drivers for Western Pennsylvania.
+They are still in use today, though you may not think about them on a regular basis.

 Do you know where to turn if you or a loved one have been injured in a train accident?

-When you need a Pittsburgh train accident attorney, the experienced team at Shenderovich, Shenderovich & Fishman to be by your side, working to secure the compensation you need.
+When you need a Pittsburgh train accident attorney, the experienced team at Shenderovich, Shenderovich & Fishman will be at your side, working to secure the compensation you need.

 You may not realize just how many miles of train tracks cover the state of Pennsylvania.
-Keep in mind, Pittsburgh is still a fairly industrial city and trains are a good way to move goods in and out of the city.
-We also have plenty of passenger train options, whether light rail, Amtrak, or other services.
+Freight trains still move goods in and out of Pittsburgh and across the state.
+We also have plenty of passenger train options, including light rail, Amtrak, and subway trains.

-(We want to note that many trains carry hazardous materials that could be released in the event of an accident.
-This could affect a very large area.)
+Many trains carry hazardous materials that could be released in the event of an accident.
+The derailment of a train carrying toxic substances can harm a very large area and thousands of people.

 According to the Federal Railroad Administration, in 2017 there were nearly 12,000 total train incidents.
 As a result of these incidents, there were over 800 fatalities and nearly 9,000 injuries.

-We want to talk about the causes of these train incidents.
-Many times, train agencies fail to regularly inspect and maintain their vehicles.
+Train operators often fail to regularly inspect and maintain their vehicles.
 This can lead to major problems if a part of the train fails.
-Companies also need to ensure that all tracks are inspected regularly and that lights and signals are functioning properly.
+Companies also need to ensure that all tracks are inspected regularly, and that lights, signals, and railroad crossing warnings are functioning properly.